Hilbert-space007/SF3D-MDA/README.md

-# ROAD-Waymo Baseline for ROAD, ROAD-Waymo and ROAD-Waymo-trans dataset
+# SF3D-MDA and ROAD-Waymo-trans dataset
 This repository contains code for SF3D-MDA, proposed along with [ROAD-Waymo dataset](https://github.com/salmank255/Road-waymo-dataset) and [ROAD dataset](https://github.com/gurkirt/road-dataset).
 This code contains training and evaluation for ROAD-Waymo, ROAD and Road-Waymo-trans datasets.